 We already control our borders, possibly not well, but much of that is due to our poor Border Agency performance not Brussels.
 On the matter of immigration, Brexit is critical of the numbers but repeatedly fails to give answers about what they think are the right numbers.

 4. Freedom to restore Britain’s special legal system.

 A system so ‘special’ that is it full of outdated and anachronistic laws.
 EU legislation and policy is the main driver of UK law and policy in agriculture, fisheries, external trade and the environment.
-In other area, like welfare and social security, education, criminal law, family law and the NHS EU direct influence is far more limited.
-Brexit fails to mention that the vast majority of these laws are wholly acceptable and we played a major part in their creation...
-Moreover, the move towards EU common law enhances trade since it reduces the complexity of commercial legal matters and cost Brexit also fails to mention that leaving the EU will involve a huge legal task that will affect both Westminster houses with the obvious impact on time available for other important legislative measure.
-Brexit also fails to mention that all this legal retrenching will require civil servants with their host of expensive private sector consultants, mega quango which the overtaxed British public must pay for.
+In other areas, like welfare and social security, education, criminal law, family law and the NHS EU direct influence is far more limited.
+Brexit fails to mention that the vast majority of these laws are wholly acceptable and we played a major part in their creation.
+Moreover, the move towards EU common law enhances trade since it reduces the complexity of commercial legal matters and cost.
+Brexit also fails to mention that leaving the EU will involve a huge legal task that will affect both Westminster houses with the obvious impact on time available for other important legislative measure and that all this legal retrenching will require civil servants with their host of expensive private sector consultants, mega quangos which the overtaxed British public must pay for.
 Recent press reports suggest that it will take ten years to unravel EU laws.

 5. Freedom to deregulate the EU’s costly mass of laws.